What is FII Meaning?

 Regulatory Authorities:

-- Securities and Exchange Board of India (SEBI): Grants registration to FII investment in stocks and monitors their activities.
+- Securities and Exchange Board of India (SEBI): Grants registration to FII investment in stocks and monitors their activities, reinforcing the significance of FII meaning in stock market regulations.

 - Reserve Bank of India (RBI): Manages foreign exchange controls and monetary policy, and sets foreign exchange regulations impacting FII investments.